riantorres1975/nft-preview-card-component-main/README.md

-# Frontend Mentor - QR code component solution
+# Frontend Mentor - nft preview card-component

 This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.